OpenFn/primero-progres/index.md

 The following details are shared between Primero and proGres v4:
 1. Consent of the child
 2. Basic identification (Name(s), date of birth, sex, current address, telephone, languages spoken, UNHCR individual ID, UNHCR registration group number)
-3. Protection Concerns
-4. Services (type of service, reason for referral, implementing agency, service requestor details, and referral status)
+3. Services (type of service, reason for referral, implementing agency, service requestor details, and referral status)
-5. Users (configured for receiving proGres referrals)
+4. Users (configured for receiving proGres referrals)

 This solution was developed for the Gambella, Ethiopia instance of Primero v2 and the CPIMS+ module.
 It can be re-implemented and localized with a relatively low level of effort for other Primero systems using this version and module.
 To reuse the Interagency Interoperability solution first piloted in Gambella, implementers can clone the OpenFn jobs (or “integration scripts”) and the OpenFn project space configuration (which contains features for automating & monitoring the jobs), as well as make adjustments to localize these components as needed for the next implementation.
 The key steps for a re-implementation have been outlined on this repository: https://github.com/OpenFn/unicef-unhcr-io